BradDunagan/emscript-cpython/README.md

 ### Verify with a small app

-In directory <working-directory>/examples/01-print.
+In directory \<working-directory\>/examples/01-print.

 If you look at main.c you will see that it calls a CPython API function to execute a small Python script that prints out system configuration info.
 Note that from the app's perspective the system is emscripten.

-Submit a make command specifying the absolute path to your CPython install directory -
+Submit a make command specifying the absolute path (without a slash on the end) to your CPython install directory -

 ```
     $ make CPYTHON=<install-path>
 ```

+The first time you run make here it will take a while because Emscripten is building libc (for the browser) and other things that are cached.

 You should now have some python.asm.* files.